jitinjami/CNNCIFAR10/README.md

 # CNNCIFAR10
-Assignment 2: CNN on CIFAR 10 with Pytorch
+Assignment 2: Image Detection on CIFAR10 Dataset with CNN

 Part of "Deep Learning Lab" course at USI, Lugano (Submission date 23/10/2021)